prettydiff/prettydiff/options.md

 -----------|---
 api        | any
 default    | false
-definition | If true and mode is 'diff' and lang is 'javascript' all semicolon characters that immediately preceed any white space containing a new line character will be removed so as to elimate some differences from the code comparison. label      | Indent Size lexer      | script mode       | diff
+definition | If true and mode is 'diff' and lang is 'javascript' all semicolon characters that immediately precede any white space containing a new line character will be removed so as to eliminate some differences from the code comparison. label      | Indent Size lexer      | script mode       | diff